New Haven, a coastal city located in Connecticut, is the second-largest city in the area.

-It is named after a 350-foot mountain ridge, that when climbed offers stunning views of the New Haven, Long Island and Long Island Sound.
+It is named after a 350-foot mountain ridge that, when climbed, offers stunning views of New Haven, Long Island, and Long Island Sound.

-You can cycle around the park, watch some exotic and migratory birds, hike up the ridge or simply picnic under the shade of one of the many trees.
+You can cycle around the park, watch some exotic and migratory birds, hike up the ridge, or have a picnic under the shade of one of the many trees.

-While you are at it, you could also pay your respects at the Civil War Soldiers and Sailors Monument.
+While at East Rock Park, you could also pay your respects at the Civil War Soldiers and Sailors Monument.

-A great way to enjoy some fresh air and be close to nature is to visit the Lighthouse Point Park.
+A great way to enjoy the fresh air and be close to nature is to visit Lighthouse Point Park.

-If you are with kids, don’t forget to check the Lighthouse Point Carousel, which is one of the few working carousels today.
+If you are with kids, don’t forget to check the Lighthouse Point Carousel, one of the few working carousels today.

-If you are a history buff, then the Grove Street Cemetery should surely be on your list when visiting New Haven.
+If you are a history buff, the Grove Street Cemetery should undoubtedly be on your list when visiting New Haven.

 Although a cemetery may not be the most obvious choice on holiday, a stroll through this National Historic Landmark might just be quite enjoyable.